gdcho/notion-lib/README.md

 5. The book details will be saved to your Notion database
    <img src="/public/images/lastStep.png" alt="Logo" width="auto" height="auto">

+## Extension Setup after Chrome Extension Installation

+1. Go to https://rjsgml.notion.site/d16508ea0f364b63b227094b0126eec7?v=707a50eea3dc48188eafda5594d2c881 and duplicate page into your workspace.
+2. Go to https://www.notion.com/my-integrations and create a new integration to get the `NOTION_API_KEY`
+3. Go to your notion database, then share --> publish and copy the link and update the `NOTION_DATABASE_URL`.
+The link should look like `https://www.notion.so/your-workspace/your-database-id?view=your-view-id`
+4. Go to Google Cloud Console and create a new project to get the `GOOGLE_BOOKS_API_KEY` to get more rate limits
+5. Go to notion connections and add the integration to your database
+6. On Configure API Keys step of the extension, add the `NOTION_API_KEY`, `NOTION_DATABASE_URL`, and `GOOGLE_BOOKS_API_KEY` to the input fields
+7. Go to Google Books https://books.google.com/ and search for a book
+8. Click on the extension icon and click on the `Save to Notion` button
+9. The book details will be saved to Notion

 ## Getting Started

 1. Clone the repository